When You Need More Than Medicine: Understanding the Death Doula’s Role

 End-of-life doulas offer untapped potential as compassionate partners in healthcare.
 These trained professionals complement hospice care by providing extended emotional and spiritual support, serving as life transition coaches long before hospice is needed—enhancing end-of-life experiences for families.

-Why Planning for Long-Term Care Today Protects Your Family’s Tomorrow: The Critical Role of Elder Law Attorneys and Life Transition Coaches
+Why Planning for Long-Term Care Today Protects Your Family’s Tomorrow: The Critical Role of Elder Law Attorneys and Health and Life Navigation Specialists

 A heartbreaking Facebook post reveals the devastating reality when families don't plan ahead for long-term care.
 Learn how Medicaid Asset Protection Trusts and working with life transition coaches years in advance can protect your home, savings, and dignity—and why the five-year lookback means you must act now.